 The dough’s first rise, also known as bulk fermentation, first fermentation, or the first rise, is the dough’s first resting period after the yeast has been added.

-The bulk fermentation is complete when the dough has doubled or is substantially larger.
+The bulk fermentation is complete when the dough doubles or is substantially larger.

-The first fermentation should be 1 to 1 1/2 hours that have already converted the yeast and sugar into gas and makes your dough rise.
+The first fermentation should be 1 to 1 1/2 hours; that has already converted the yeast cells and sugar into gas and makes your dough rise.

-Ensure that your dough rises quickly and is located in a warm area or about 80 degrees F. This proves your dough in a short period if you’re in a hurry.
+Ensure that your dough rises quickly and is located in a warm area or about 80 degrees F, which is the optimal rising temperature.
+This proves your dough quickly if you’re in a hurry.

 Second Fermentation or Dough Proofing

-Proofing most commonly refers to the final rise a pizza dough undergoes, which takes place after the dough balls are shaped but before the pizza is shaped.
+Proofing most commonly refers to the final rise a dough undergoes, which occurs after the dough balls are shaped but before the pizza is shaped.